ology/techn.ology.net/blog/2022/11/13/the-black-page-in-perl/index.markdown

 For the coding, a [MIDI::Drummer::Tiny](https://metacpan.org/pod/MIDI::Drummer::Tiny) object is created with a couple handfuls of custom musical durations via [Music::Duration](https://metacpan.org/pod/Music::Duration).
 These are added to the [MIDI-Perl](https://metacpan.org/dist/MIDI-Perl) known lengths list, and used to add notes and rests to the score.

+Also, I did **not** do any of the transcribed repeats.
+So the whole piece is just 26 bars long.

+Ok!
 The [black-page](https://github.com/ology/MIDI-Drummer-Tiny/blob/master/eg/black-page) program begins thusly:

     #!/usr/bin/env perl
     use strict;